Dsilva019/EDA-of-Major-Outages/README.md

 &nbsp;

-Null Hypothesis: The distribution of 'YEAR' when 'CUSTOMERS' is missing is the same as the distribution of 'YEAR' when 'CUSTOMERS.AFFECTED' is not missing.
+<n>Null Hypothesis: </b>The distribution of 'YEAR' when 'CUSTOMERS' is missing is the same as the distribution of 'YEAR' when 'CUSTOMERS.AFFECTED' is not missing.

-Alternative Hypothesis: The distribution of 'YEAR' when 'CUSTOMERS' is missing is not the same as the distribution of 'YEAR' when 'CUSTOMERS.AFFECTED' is not missing.
+<b>Alternative Hypothesis: </b>The distribution of 'YEAR' when 'CUSTOMERS' is missing is not the same as the distribution of 'YEAR' when 'CUSTOMERS.AFFECTED' is not missing.

 I decided to use the total variation distance (TVD) as my test statistic, the observed TVD value I saw was 0.306.
 Additionally, I chose a significance level of 0.05 as a cut-off for my p-value, since a p-value smaller than 0.05 indicates strong evidence against my null hypothesis.
 The plot below shows the results of my permutation test.
 It displays the empirical distribution of the generated TVDs under the null.
 The green line shows the observed value.
 The p-value I calculated was essentially 0.
   &nbsp;